 ForEach elements are children of the ScriptRule.
 They allow repeating

-Command elements for each file in the source project folder that meet
+Command elements for each file in a specified folder that meets

 certain criteria.
 This element may also be used to copy files

-from the source project folder to the .NET project folder.
+from the specified folder to the .NET project folder.

 The set of files to iterate over is defined by a <Iterator/FileInfo> element